Gothic (Paradise Lost album)

-Gothic is the second full-length album released by British heavy metal band Paradise Lost.
+Gothic is the second studio album by British gothic metal band Paradise Lost, released on 19 March 1991 through Peaceville Records.
+The album (which was mostly described as death-doom when it was released) is retrospectively considered style-defining and name-giving for the genre of gothic metal.

 The album has been re-released and remastered twice.
 The 2003 re-release contains two remixes of songs from Lost Paradise (1990), bringing the total running time to 49 minutes and 30 seconds.
 Remixed/live versions of the songs "Eternal", "Gothic" and "The Painless" appear on the 2003 digipak re-release of Lost Paradise.
 In 2008, Gothic was re-released with a bonus DVD with a rare performance by the band.
-The album was performed in full at the 2016 Roadburn festival and released by the band on Bandcamp.
+The album was performed in full at the 2016 Roadburn Festival and released by the band on Bandcamp.

+Artwork

+The album cover was vocalist Nick Holmes' idea, and is a close-up photograph of drummer Matt Archer's chest pocket with a segment of guitarist Gregor Mackintosh's arm showing.
+The close-up photograph originated from a band photo that was turned upside down.
+The band thought the section between Mackintosh and Archer "looked really weird", so the band decided to use it after cropping it out of the original and zooming in further.

-Reception
+Reception and legacy

 AllMusic gave Gothic a three-star mixed review.
 In June 2005, Gothic was inducted into the Decibel Magazine Hall of Fame, becoming the fifth album overall to be featured there.

+Chris Chantler of Metal Hammer wrote in 2020: "With their second album, the Halifax quintet began their extraordinary journey from scruffy tape-trade scenesters to planet-straddling rock gods.
+The self-explanatory Gothic raised the bar, introducing arty ‘80s goth influences to an insular underground, honing their songwriting, broadening horizons and nailing a wholly distinctive sound that they soon left behind."

 Track listing

 All songs written by Nick Holmes and Gregor Mackintosh.